AnghelLeonard/Hibernate-SpringBoot/README.md

 69. **[How To Provide a Fluent API Via Additional Methods For Building Entities](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiAdditionalMethods)**

-**Note**: If you want yo provide a Fluent API by altering setters then consider [this recipe](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiOnSetters).
+**Note**: If you want yo provide a Fluent API by altering setters then consider [this item](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiOnSetters).

 **Description:** This is a sample application that add in entities additional methods (e.g., for `setName`, we add `name`) methods in order to empower a Fluent API.

-**Key points:**\
+**Key points:**
 - in entities, add for each setter an additional method that return `this` instead of `void`

 **Fluent API example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootFluentApiAdditionalMethods/fluent%20api%20with%20additional%20methods.png)